mleleszi/wctype_prototype/rfc/draft.md

 ## Conversion functions

-There's two main functions we need to implement here: towlower and towupper.
+There are two main functions we need to implement here: towlower and towupper.
 There are multiple options here, depending on if we want to prioritize speed vs size.

 ### Proposed solution: Hash Map

-The most straightforward approch is to store the conversions in hash map, where the key is the input character and the value is its upper/lower case mapping.
+The most straightforward approach is to store the conversions in a hash map, where the key is the input character and the value is its upper/lower case mapping.
 We have around *2800* entries for upper and lower case mappings, leading to around **24.5KB** increase in binary size, given that we store those mappings directly in memory with an efficient implementation of a hash map. (probably a constexpr, flat hash map with probing)

-This approach is shown to be the fastest of all 3 approches we tried, while being 2nd best in binary size bloat.
+This approach is shown to be the fastest of all 3 approaches we tried, while being 2nd best in binary size bloat.
 A possible optimization for the size would be to store the conversions on disk and load it at runtime; and applying compression here would be beneficial.
 However, this would increase the moving parts and assertions of the library (like what to do if the file is not found and where to store/manage it).
 So we propose to ship the data directly with the library binary for convenience.

 ### Alternative Solution #1: sorted array and binary search lookup

 We could store the conversions in a sorted array, and do binary search on lookup.
-We'd need two arrays, and array mapping from lower to upper and vice versa.
-There's roughly 2800 codepoints that have a conversion, and each mapping would be 8 bytes (wint_t -> wint_t), so this would end up being **~23KB**.
+We'd need two arrays, an array mapping from lower to upper and vice versa.
+There are roughly 2800 codepoints that have a conversion, and each mapping would be 8 bytes (wint_t -> wint_t), so this would end up being **~23KB**.

 Lookup would be logarithmic, but it might be acceptable as the arrays would be of size ~1400 and we can also implement fast paths for ASCII cases for all properties, skipping the need for doing binary search.

-While this is approach is shown to be the most optimal for size, it seems to be ~3 times slower in non ASCII cases compared to glibc.
+While this approach is shown to be the most optimal for size, it seems to be ~3 times slower in non ASCII cases compared to glibc.

 ### Alternative Solution #2: two stage lookup table

 We could use a similar two-level table approach as the classification functions.
 The mappings would be stored in 256-entry blocks indexed by the upper 8 bits of the codepoint.
 Since case mappings are sparse, most blocks are empty and can share a single zero-filled block.
-This would provide constant-time lookup, but the prototype implementation shows this be around **~50KB** in size.
+This would provide constant-time lookup, but the prototype implementation shows this to be around **~50KB** in size.

 This is shown to be the same in speed as the hash map implementation, while being twice the size.